-For those that missed it, I thought I’d pull out what I thought were a couple of the most useful insights, over & above all the obvious things like knowing your CV inside out, looking smart and well presented, having a decent firm handshake and preparing for competency based questions.
+Below are some of the most useful insights from the talk (over and above all the obvious things like knowing your CV inside out, looking smart and well presented, having a firm handshake and preparing for competency-based questions).

-- Discretion – an underrated quality.
-Never refer to a matter by name on your CV that isn’t in the public domain.
-If you can google it, you're safe.
-If you can't, refer to it on a no-names basis.
+Unless it's in the public domain, never refer to a matter by name on your CV.
+If you can Google it, you're safe.
+If you can't, refer to it on a no-name basis.

-- Remember the acronym MAD – Made a Difference.
-Instead of just trotting out what aspects of a deal or a case that you were involved in, try and think of something you did which made a difference.
+Made a Difference.
+Instead of just trotting out the aspects of a deal or a case you were involved in, try and think of something you did that made a difference.
 For example, you came up with a new way of dealing with a specific aspect of discovery, which was then adopted by the team.

-- Follow up the interview with a nice email thanking the interview for their time and providing your contact details in case they have any further questions.
+Follow up the interview with a nice email thanking the interviewer for their time and providing your contact details in case they have any further questions.
 Hardly anybody does it, but it makes you stand out.
-After all, you’d do it after meeting a client for the first time, it’s only polite.
+You'd do it after meeting a client for the first time.
+It's the polite thing to do.

-- Don’t be afraid of putting slightly more unusual interests on your CV beyond the usual ‘travel’ ‘cooking’ ‘keeping fit’ ‘keeping up with current affairs’ etc. Show that you’re a human being with your own quirks and eccentricities.
-Within reason of course.
-Nobody really wants to know that you like dressing up as a Dalmatian on a Saturday night.
+Don’t be afraid to put slightly more unusual interests on your CV; beyond the usual ‘travel’, ‘cooking’, ‘keeping fit’, ‘keeping up with current affairs’ etc. Show that you’re a human being with quirks and eccentricities (within reason of course).